PoCInnovation/InterPlanetaryCloud/README.md

         <li>Uploading programs compressed in an archive is great, but importing it directly from GitHub is way better 🚀</li>
         <li>
             GitHub OAuth was implemented in IPC to import public and private repositories.<br>
-            :warning: This feature is only available when running IPC locally as it's using the filesystem to clone and zip the repository content :warning:
+            ⚠️ This feature is only available when running IPC locally as it's using the filesystem to clone and zip the repository content ⚠️
         </li>
     </ul>
 </details>

-## How does it work? :thinking:
+## How does it work? 🤔

 ### Technologies 🧑‍💻